EdenGoforIt/Snippet-Markup/Expo/known-issue.md

 * **Action:** Remove `metro.config.js`if not used
 * **Note:** Ensure it is moved to the **project root** directory (outside of `/src`).
 * **Node Version** Make sure that you use the right Node version

+**Lastly move the folder into c: directly and create a shortcut in the desktop**